apigee-127/swagger-tools/README.md

 ## Installation

-swagger-tools is distributed via [NPM][npm] so installation is the usual: `npm install swagger-tools --save`.
-You can also install swagger-tools using [Bower][bower] for browser-based applications using `bower install swagger-tools --save`.
+swagger-tools is distributed via [NPM][npm] so installation is the usual: `npm install swagger-tools --save`.  _(If you plan on using the CLI, you would install using `npm install swagger-tools -g`.)_  You can also install swagger-tools using [Bower][bower] for browser-based applications using `bower install swagger-tools --save`.

 ## Documentation